WIPs

 This is supposed to be an author’s website, so it seems worth posting what’s coming next, besides the book review list.

-Fiction: “Banshee” A reluctant witch and a cursed professor are hunted by an ancient evil on the shores of Lake Superior.
-I’m currently 45k words into this one, with a fully annotated outline.
+• “Banshee” A reluctant witch and a cursed professor are hunted by an ancient evil on the shores of Lake Superior.
+I’m currently 70k words into this one, with a fully annotated outline.
 Of course I’ve already deviated from said outline, because I tend to write in a hybrid planner/pantser mix.
 Currently, said witch is pretty damn angry with said professor for bringing said curse to Duluth and disrupting her life.

 My WIP list is not the same as my backlog (which will someday be my backlist: books I’ve published, vs books in my head).
 The backlog is six books long at the moment, three with preliminary outlines, one with a full annotated plan.
 That one should be next after the Banshee novel is finished.